ohFRY/plugbot-autotalk-extension/README.md

 ### Features List by Fry ###

-+ Auto-talk  :  Automatically greets the latest user to come every 3000 seconds
++ Auto-talk  :  Automatically greets the latest user to come every 3000 seconds in order to not been kicked out of the room while inactive.